-

 - Violating a state law of texting while driving.

-A second conviction of any combination of these violations will lead to the loss of your driving privileges for 60 days.
-A third or subsequent conviction means losing your privileges for 120 days.
+A 2nd offense of any combination of these violations within 3 years, will lead to the loss of your driving privileges for 60 days.
+A 3rd offense or subsequent conviction within 3 years means losing your privileges for 120 days.

 CDL Disqualifications

-The following convictions mean CDL disqualification for anywhere from 180 days to one year:
+The following convictions mean CDL disqualification for anywhere from 180 days to 2 years:

 - Violating a driver or vehicle out-of-service order while transporting nonhazardous materials.

-- Violating a driver or vehicle out-of-service order while transporting hazardous materials required to be placarded, or while driving a vehicle designed to transport 16 or more passengers.
+- Violating a driver or vehicle out-of-service order while transporting hazardous materials required to be placarded, or while driving a vehicle designed to transport 16 passengers or more.

 For more information, refer to FMCSA and the State of Delaware Commercial Driver License Manual.